openUC2/UC2-Workshop/UC2_03_UC2_REST.md

 </p>

-## Control devices using Jupyter Notebooks
+## Control UC2 devices using Jupyter Notebooks

-COMMING SOON
+Please have a look [here](https://github.com/openUC2/UC2-REST/blob/master/README.md#python) for more information including the Jupyter Notebook.

+## Control UC2 devices using ImSwitch

+Please have a look [here](https://github.com/beniroquai/ImSwitch) for more information about how to install ImSwitch and [here](https://github.com/beniroquai/ImSwitchConfig) for the UC2-related setup files including the UC2-REST serial interface.